Kartik0132/Kartik0132/README.md

 - 🌱 I’m currently working on my project on DSA.
 - 📌Skilled in C++ and problem solving.
 - 📌Well acquainted with Data Structures, Algorithms and DBMS.
-- 📌Possess basic understanding of Python, C, Operating Systems and JAVA.
+- 📌Have basic understanding of Python, C, Operating Systems and JAVA.
 - 📫 Reach me through my LinkedIn or mail me..

 <!---